ozalpozqur/altogic-auth-nuxt3/README.md

 ### Replacing server/api/register.post.js with the following code:
 In this file, we have created an endpoint for users to register.
 And here we are logging in by assigning the session token returned from altogic to the cookie.

+If `signUpWithEmail` does not return session, it means user need to confirm email, so we will show the success message.
+> **Note:** `signUpWithEmail` function can accept optional  third parameter data to save the user's profile.
+We will save the user's name to the database in this example.

 ```js
 // server/api/register.post.js
 import altogic from '~/libs/altogic';